top of page

 Recent attempts by some Cambridge Colleges to increase biodiversity within campus:

-As a result of Pesticide-Free Cambridge's work with Cambridge City Council, the council's Herbicide-Reduction Plan and a Herbicide-Free Motion was agreed on in summer 2021, which led to a two-ward Herbicide-Free trial and community herbicide-free street adoption scheme being launched in April 2022, and a commitment to a city-wide roll out of herbicide-free weed control measures by the end of 2022.
-See here for details.
+As a result of Pesticide-Free Cambridge's work with Cambridge City Council, the council's Herbicide-Reduction Plan and a Herbicide-Free Motion was agreed on in summer 2021, which led to a two-ward Herbicide-Free trial and community herbicide-free street adoption scheme being launched in April 2022, a further two trial wards added in 2023, and an eventual, city-wide, roll-out of herbicide-free weed control measures in the Spring of 2024.
+See here for more detailed timeline of our work with the council.

 PAN UK's Pesticide Free Towns campaigns to stop Local Authorities using glyphosate based herbicides on their roads, pavements and open spaces have highlighted localised solutions to the global climate change, biodiversity and public health crisis.
 Notable case studies include Bristol, Brighton and nearby Saffron Walden.